masc-ucsc/docs/docs/pyrope/00-hwdesign.md

-Instantiation means that the designer explicitly indicates the set of gates or ciruit mapped to hardware.
-In the vast majority of HDLs (Verilog, CHISEl, pyRTL, VHDL...), the designer specifies a top level "module".
+Instantiation means that the designer explicitly indicates the set of gates or circuits mapped to hardware.
+In the vast majority of HDLs (Verilog, CHISEl, pyRTL, VHDL...), the designer specifies a top-level "module".
 Each module can have a set of gates and more instantiated sub-modules.